Dive into learning with the book “Prediabetes: a complete guide” by Jill Weisenberger.

 FORMS: a printable food and fitness journal from WebMD

 Mine: Foldable Food Diary (pdf) with 6 forms per page, close to 3 x5 size

 Learn more about healthy nutrition and make healthy food choices.

 - Find nutrition information for recipes with calculators at recipenutrition.com and recipe.sparkpeople.com

-- Find healthy recipes at NHLBI, free printable cookbook “Keep the Beat Recipes.”
+- Find healthy recipes at NHLBI, American Diabetes Association, a free printable cookbook “Keep the Beat Recipes.”